Reading Time: 2 minutes

 The spicing is not particularly hot in terms of the Scoville scale and the ingredient may even be added to breakfast dishes in northern Africa.

-In terms of local retailers, harissa can be found at food stores such as Ammar Halal Butcher Shop on Lancaster Avenue and Oma Fresh Foods (formerly Kishki World Foods) on Highland Road.
-It’s also available at Vincenzo’s in Waterloo, as “Harissa du Cap Bon El Manara de Djerba,” and makes a welcome appearance on a few menus in area restaurants too.
+Harissa can also be found at Vincenzo’s in Waterloo, as “Harissa du Cap Bon El Manara de Djerba,” and makes a welcome appearance on a few menus in area restaurants too.

 In the past, for example, while they didn’t serve it at breakfast, Martini’s in Kitchener once had harissa on the dinner menu in the crispy duck salad that is prepared with arugula, celery, cashew, citrus vinaigrette, fresh ricotta, figs and dried fruit.